 When determining aid eligibility for a semester, some repeated classes may be excluded from the financial aid eligible credit count.
-This may mean less Pell Grant, or no federal loans if enrolled less than half time (6 Undergraduate credits, 5 Graduate Credits).
-Financial Aid ineligible repeated credits may also impact eligibility for scholarships and work-study positions.
+This may mean you receive less Pell Grant funding, or no federal loans if you’re enrolled less than half-time (6 undergraduate credits, 5 graduate Credits).
+Ineligible repeated credits may also impact your eligibility for scholarships and work-study positions.

 - In most cases, if a class has never been passed (with a D- or better), it is financial aid eligible.

 - A student can also be paid for repeating a previously passed course as long it is the first repeat of the course.

 The following examples show if a repeated course would be financial aid eligible:

 |1st Attempt||2nd Attempt||3rd Attempt||Is class financial aid eligible

 - Course 1: Yes, this is eligible for financial aid because it is the first repeat after receiving a passing grade of “D” or better.

 - Course 2: Yes, these credits may be counted, even though it was previously passed, because it is the first time the class is being repeated.

 - Course 3: No, this course was previously passed and this is the third attempt.
 Two attempts is the maximum attempts these credits can count towards financial aid eligibility because the course has been passed.

 - Course 4: No, the class credits are no longer considered for financial aid eligibility because it has been previously passed, (even though Boise State academic policy will replace the “D” with the “F”) and this is the second time it is being repeated.